getdirty75/asymetrics/src/articles/crudo-volta-python-syndicate.md

 *<br>*

-**This was way before the current socio-economic conversation, and the push for representation of so called “minorities” or marginalized communities.
-It made me think that my wanting to have a corporate job may push me to take part in something I was criticizing, selling and translating ideas visually, or representations that I found problematic.So I wondered, as an African, an immigrant, how could I take part in economies connected to my roots, rather than nurturing conflicting ones?**
+**This was before the current socio-economic conversation, and the push for representation of so called “minorities” or marginalized communities.
+It made me think that my wanting to have a corporate job may push me to take part in something I was criticizing, selling and translating ideas visually, or representations that I found problematic.
+So I wondered, as an African, an immigrant, how could I take part in economies connected to my roots, rather than nurturing conflicting ones?**

-**But before even considering participating in African or Pan-African economies, I went through some soul searching and wanted to understand what it is to be African today.**
+**But before even considering participating in African or Pan-African economies, I went through some soul searching and wanted to understand what it is to be African.**

-**At the time, even among African communities, the diaspora, and Afro-centrists spheres trying to deconstruct the colonial discourse, there was a lot of space for reminding of Arica’s glorious past, its mighty kingdoms etc., mixed with a growing sentiment that “Africa is the Future” – but there was no discussion about the present!
+**At the time, even among African communities, the diaspora, and Afro-centrists spheres trying to deconstruct the colonial discourse, there was a lot of space for reminding of Africa’s glorious past, its mighty kingdoms etc., mixed with a growing sentiment that “Africa is the Future” – but there was no discussion about the present!
 What does it mean or feel like to be African today?**